Technology × Social Interaction

 Contact and group lead: firstname.lastname@example.org

-TSI is part of the Faculty of Information Technology and Communication Sciences, the New Social Research programme, the HTI Tampere community, and the Sustainable Digital Life Master’s programme.
+TSI is affiliated to the Faculty of Information Technology and Communication Sciences, the New Social Research program, TAUCHI research center, and the Human-Technology interaction & Sustainable Digital Life Master’s programs, as well as the doctoral program of Humans and Technologies.